Search For Schools

 Master’s Degree Programs in Digital Forensics

 This online program provides training in assessing external and internal vulnerabilities of various systems.
 It includes instruction on ensuring security and analyzing risk assessments and general project management skills.
-Students take 40.5 units of core classes and 18 specialization credits in either ethical hacking and pen testing or enterprise cybersecurity management.
+Students take 40.5 units of core classes and 18 specialization credit

 The program also discusses cybersecurity’s legal and ethical aspects at state, federal, and international levels.
-The program is available online or on-campus at 49 locations nationwide, including many U.S. military bases.
+The program is available online or on-campus at several locations nationwide, including many U.S. military bases.

 Penn State has been designated as a National Center of Academic Excellence in Cyber Defense by the Department of Homeland Security (DHS) and the National Security Agency (NSA).
 The designation demonstrates Penn State’s commitment to academic excellence in assurance education and information cybersecurity.